jbuck2005/brio_compatible_builder_series/README.md

 <br>
 I am open to any suggestions as to how to improve the design work-flow in FreeCAD.<br>
 <br>
-**This design will be the foundation of a completely open source meccano type set.
-I am seeking collaborators for this project; if there is enough interest, I will draft up a set of "best practices" and establish some engineering criteria (i.e. standardized dimensions, etc).**<br>
+<b>This design will be the foundation of a completely open source meccano type set.
+I am seeking collaborators for this project; if there is enough interest, I will draft up a set of "best practices" and establish some engineering criteria (i.e. standardized dimensions, etc).</b><br>